 We believe it is very important to answer this question before starting to design solutions.
 We have long been convinced that in order to achieve the best project, the solutions with the greatest expressive and conceptual impact, it is essential to understand what is strictly necessary, not only in terms of reducing impacts and costs, but above all in terms of rigour and accuracy in the analysis of existing needs and qualities; an ethical way to relate through our profession to the world in which we live and to search for new forms of beauty.

-20 years of professional experience.
+Architect since 1998.
 Doctor in architecture with a thesis in Museography.
 A guest at various European universities, from 2009 to 2014 she was a Project Teacher in Geneva (HEAD-HEPIA); she is currently a teacher and academic coordinator of “Design of spaces” in Elisava in Barcelona.
 Associated with the Garcés-de-Seta-Bonet agency since 2011, she has directed studies and sites for several projects in recent years, such as the extension of the Picasso Museum and the Arranz Bravo Workshop in Barcelona, as well as the Strasbourg Palace of Justice in France.
 Her international experiences gave her the tools to organise the teams of the last tender won by the agency.
 In particular for the project management of the Palace of Justice in Strasbourg she coordinated an international team and cared for the relations with a Project Manager (the Real Estate Agency of the French Ministry of Justice) and the very demanding and foreign users (the Court of High Instance of Strasbourg).
 Daria de Seta has always reconciled the practice of the project with her theoretical-critical activity.
 Her work as curator of an architecture and photography exhibition, her collaboration with several magazines of the sector, and her publications in general bear witness to it and support her teaching activity with the practical research of the workshop.
 She has also collaborated with Goppion, the Technical Museum Laboratory in Milan (Italy), the producer of showcases for the preventive conservation of works of art.

-15 years of professional experience.
+Architect since 2003.
 She has worked in the office of Jordi Garcés since 2007 and in 2011 became an associate architect of the Garcés de Seta Bonet Arquitectes agency.